 This article was written in collaboration with the Inland Revenue Authority of Singapore.
 All views expressed are the independent opinion of DollarsAndSense.sg.
-It was updated on 18 March 2022 to reflect the YA2022 information.
+It was updated on 6 Apr 2023 to reflect the YA2023 information.

-While the deadline for personal income tax submission in 2022 is 18 April, you can (and should) file your taxes earlier if you can.
-In fact, individuals can start to file their personal income tax via e-Filing from 1 March onwards.
+While the deadline for personal income tax submission in 2023 is 18 April, you can (and should) file your taxes earlier if you can.
+In fact, individuals can start to e-file their personal income tax via e-Filing from 1 March onwards.

 Before getting started on your income tax filing, it’s important to understand which group you fall under, based on the classification from the Inland Revenue Authority of Singapore (IRAS).

-Group 1: You receive a notification from IRAS saying you do not need to file your income tax return (No-Filing Service scheme)
+Group 1: You receive a notification from IRAS informing you that you do not need to file your income tax return (No-Filing Service)

 For self-employed persons filing Form B, you may receive a different SMS containing the following text: